 SYMBOLISM IN THE PAINTING

-The opening of the roof exposes the open sky showing the constellations of Virgo and Leo and the location of the holy house in Nazareth.
-The Star of Jesus, better known as the Star of Bethlehem, is used here to signify the presence and the will of the Father.
+The opening of the roof exposes the open sky.
+Here we see the constellations of Virgo and Leo and the location of the holy house in Nazareth.
+The Star of Jesus, better known as the Star of Bethlehem, signifies the presence and the will of the Father.

-Mary’s Halo shows an ethereal lightening, a shimmering of the atmosphere around her head, indicating her divine nature; her luminosity and state of grace.
+Mary’s Halo shows an ethereal lightening, a shimmering of the atmosphere around her head.This indicates her divine nature; her luminosity and state of grace.

 Mary’s belt shows a symbol of the Fetus.